 John Moss ultimately proved to be a rolling stone, a perpetual wanderer to new places and adventures.
-In his youth, he had moved from Georgia to Mississippi where he established a small plantation with thirteen slaves.
-While living in his adopted state of Mississippi, Moss married Indiana "Nannie" Ward, a girl of about fourteen.
+In his youth, he had moved from Georgia to Mississippi where he established a small plantation with thirteen slaves.3 While living in his adopted state of Mississippi, Moss married Indiana "Nannie" Ward, a girl of about fourteen.
 They struck out for Texas in 1853 with their eight-year-old son and thirteen slaves.
 They embarked upon what appeared to be a joint-venture to Hays County with Nannie's younger sister Sarah Ward Pound and her husband Dr. Joseph M. Pound.
 Pound was a 28-year old physician and farmer from Kentucky.
-Moss appears to have been the first of the men to purchase land near the dripping springs.
-On January 23, 1854, he bought 1,107 acres of land from Fielding S. Roy out of the northwest quarter of the P.A.
+4 Moss appears to have been the first of the men to purchase land near the dripping springs.
+On January 23, 1854, he bought 1,107 acres5 of land from Fielding S. Roy out of the northwest quarter of the P.A.
 Smith Survey.
 On the same day, Joseph Pound signed a contract for 150 acres fronting onto Archer's Fork of Onion Creek, near present Henly, 10 miles west of the Moss property.
 About six months later, in the summer of 1854, John Lee Wallace purchased the last of Fawcett's original Phillip A. Smith league.
 It totalled 377 acres out of the quarter-league.
 Wallace was a 32-year-old farmer from Kentucky.
-He came to Texas with his wife Malvina, infant daughter
+He came to Texas with his wife Malvina, infant daughter Caroline, and a two slaves.
+By the end of the year, the Pound family decided to relocate and bought from Willis Fawcett 700 acres on Onion Creek, just north of John Wallace.
+This he chose for his homestead and built

-&lt;sup>2 A month earlier, land speculator Fielding S. Roy had sold the southern half of the Smith league to Dr. William H. Howard who never lived there but who probably purchased it as an investment.
+1 A month earlier, land speculator Fielding S. Roy had sold the southern half of the Smith league to Dr. William H. Howard who never lived there but who probably purchased it as an investment.
 In 1873, nearly 20 years after a community began growing up around the springs, Howard began selling off portions of the league's southern half.
 (Bassett)

-&lt;sup>3 Ramage claims that Fawcett lived near the Dripping Springs as early as 1849 and that he purchased the northeast quarter of the Smith league in 1853.
+2 Ramage claims that Fawcett lived near the Dripping Springs as early as 1849 and that he purchased the northeast quarter of the Smith league in 1853.
 The northeast parcel was apparently adjacent to his original property.
-David Lewis Ramage, "Dr. Joseph M. POUND" http://hompages.rootsweb.ancestry.com/...davidlram/Web\Cards/PS18/. .. last modified 10 Mar 2005.
+David Lewis Ramage, "Dr. Joseph M. POUND" http://hompages.rootsweb.ancestry.com/...davidlram/Web Cards/PS18/. .. last modified 10 Mar 2005.

-&lt;sup>4 Carl Waits, The Complete History of Dripping Springs and the P.A.
+3 Carl Waits, The Complete History of Dripping Springs and the P.A.
 Smith Survey (Austin: Nortex Publishing Company, 2003): 2.

-&lt;sup>5 Pound had already been to Texas, having served with General Wool's army in the Mexican War.
+4 Pound had already been to Texas, having served with General Wool's army in the Mexican War.
 During that time, he spent a month in San Antonio where he found the drier climate beneficial to a respiratory condition from which he suffered.

-&lt;sup>6 Some sources indicate that Moss purchased 1111 acres bought from land speculator Fielding S. Roy.
+5 Some sources indicate that Moss purchased 1111 acres bought from land speculator Fielding S. Roy.

-&lt;sup>7 Waits, 2003: 2.
+6 Waits, 2003: 2.
 Since Pound went off to settle near Henly, and Wallace was not yet there, Moss and his entourage were first of the group to actually settle at the springs.